Guides

 Wikipedia reviewers check all the edits made to Wiki articles.
 Reviews can take anywhere from a few hours to a few days and can result in your changes being accepted or rejected.

 Edits get rejected if they’re deemed inappropriate or spammy, or otherwise violate Wikipedia’s guidelines.
-If this happens, you’ll need to change your link and resubmit it for another review.
+If this happens, you may need to change your link and resubmit it for another review.

 Although linking to blog posts is preferable to linking to commercial pages, you should still keep in mind that blogs are generally considered unreliable sources.
 So, links leading to blog posts may be deemed untrustworthy and get removed.